 Even if you have dried out your carpet, you are still uncertain whether your carpet is safe to use.
 There could be some germs or bacteria that still stick to it.
 Sanitize your carpet with an anti-microbial cleaner to make sure that it is free from stains and bacteria.

 Never use bleach in cleaning your carpet.
 Bleach can damage the rear part of your carpet and the sub-flooring beneath it.

 After applying any type of anti-microbial cleaner, let it dry again.
 When sanitizing and drying are done properly, your carpet should not have any signs of mold growth.
 Stay alert until you are truly sure that it is free from any danger.
 Then, bring it back to its place.

 Call Professional Water Damage Restoration

-Dealing with water damaged carpet can be very dangerous and requires a lot of effort and proper equipment.
+Dealing with a water-damaged carpet can be very dangerous and requires a lot of effort and proper equipment.
 Drying, if not done properly, could lead to a more serious situation.
 Thus, letting professionals handle this problem is your best option.

-Professional water damaged restoration company has enough equipment and advanced skills to save your water damaged carpet and prevent the severe issue to happen.
+A professional water-damaged restoration company has enough equipment and advanced skills to save your water-damaged carpet and prevent severe issues from happening.

 Let Superior Restoration help you.
-We are a team of professionals that handle all sorts of fire, water and mold issues.
+We are a team of professionals who handle all sorts of fire, water, and mold issues.
 Call 951-301-2123 to talk to our staff and give you ideas about our restoration services.